 In any discussion of ozone, it is important to distinguish between the effects of ozone at the ground and ozone high in the atmosphere.
 An advertisement might use the slogan "good up high, bad nearby," to describe ozone.
-Up high, in what's called the ozone layer, ozone is essential to the health of nearly every living thing, since it protects the Earth from harmful ultraviolet (UV) light.
+Up high, in what's called the ozone layer (about 20 to 25 kilometers above sea level), ozone is essential to the health of nearly every living thing because it protects the Earth from harmful ultraviolet (UV) light.
 Near the ground, ozone reacts with buildings, plants, animals, and people, and is one of the most irritating, harmful components of smog.
 Smog refers to the whole mixture of air pollution in an area, and may include ozone, a whole host of other gases, as well as fine particles and the hazy conditions they cause.